-The One&Only Reaching for Young Star Chefs are looking forward preparing their starters and main courses within the three hour Cook-Off period.
-The starter is a Pasta dish using Bio-Wheat Cake Flour and the main course is a Vegetarian dish featuring Denny Mushrooms with the superb use of Rio Largo Olive Oil.
+The One&Only Reaching for Young Star Chefs prepared their starters and main courses on Saturday 21st August, all within the three hour Cook-Off period.
+Pasta starters using Bio-Wheat Cake Flour and the main course, a Vegetarian dish featuring Denny Mushrooms with the superb use of Rio Largo Olive Oil.

-One&Only Cape Town award a three-week assignment at one of their international establishments to the winning culinary student.
-GM, Anne Scott shares what they are looking for: “Sometimes we find young stars in the kitchen and they are great cooks, their food tastes plate-scrapingly delicious, but they don’t have a great set of people skills.
+GM, Anne Scott says, “Sometimes we find young stars in the kitchen and they are great cooks, their food tastes plate-scrapingly delicious, but they don’t have a great set of people skills.
 Or we find people that are incredible at being part of a kitchen brigade and working together to create something exceptional, but their cooking skills are average.
 Occasionally you come across somebody who can do both – and that is what we are looking for.”

 The Judges – Rudi Liebenberg (Executive Chef Belmond Mount Nelson) & Farrel Hirsch (Head Chef Green House Restaurant at the The Cellars-Hohenort Hotel